Understanding Coverage B: How Your Home Policy Handles a Guest House

 Unfinished or Under-Construction Guest Houses

 If your ADU is currently being built or is partially complete, your standard homeowners policy likely does not cover the construction process.
-You'll need builders risk insurance during the build phase.
+You'll need builders risk insurance during the build phase, which typically costs 1% to 4% of the total project value.
 Once construction is complete, you transition to either Coverage B (for personal use) or a standalone policy (for rental use).

 For more on insurance during active construction work, see our guide on home insurance during renovation.